technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     appropriate input type, and finally set the variable name for storing the user’s response.

-**Question: enter your email address**
+    - **Question: enter your email address**

-**Identify as: User’s entire response**
+    - **Identify as: User’s entire response**

-**Variable: email**
+    - **Variable: email**

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image101.png)

-9. Again click on + sign , select Add a question to add new question node
+9. Again click on + sign , select Add a question to add new question node.

 10. To configure the question node, click inside the “Enter a message” box to add the agent’s question, then click “Identify” to choose the appropriate input type, and finally set the variable name for storing the user’s response.

-**Question: Please enter the issue type by selecting one of the following options:**
+        - **Question: Please enter the issue type by selecting one of the following options:**

         - **Request VPN access for Remote Desktop**

         - **Request VPN access for Team Collaboration**

-**Identify as: User’s entire response**
+        - **Identify as: User’s entire response**

-**Variable: issueType**
+        - **Variable: issueType**

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image102.png)

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image103.png)

 ### Task 3.1: Automate Agent Flow LogITTicket to Request VPN Access Topic

 You can now integrate the LogITTcicket agent flow into the “Request VPN Access” topic.
-This allows the agent to capture user details and automatically log a support ticket for password-related issues
+This allows the agent to capture user details and automatically log a support ticket for password-related issues.

 11. Add LogITTcicket flow after issueType question node